Holly Madison, Department Chair

 NURS 220A.
 Nursing Care of Children.
 3 Units.

-This course applies nursing theory and uses evidence-based clinical judgement in the care of children and adolescents with acute and chronic illnesses, An additional focus will be on child growth and development, health promotion, health prevention, and family-centered care of diverse populations.
+This course applies nursing theory and uses evidence-based clinical judgment in the care of children and adolescents with acute and chronic illnesses.
+An additional focus will be on child growth and development, health promotion, health prevention, and family-centered care of diverse populations.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 220B.
 Clinical Practicum: Nursing Care of Children.
 3 Units.

-This course provides clinical care experiences in acute, chronic, an ambulatory health care care settings.
-Family -centered care provides the framework for this course.
-Students will participate in clinical skills and simulated learning experiences.
+This course provides clinical care experiences in acute, sub-acute, chronic, and ambulatory care settings.
+Family-centered care provides the framework for this course.
+Students will also participate in competency-based simulated learning experiences.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 222.
 Evidence-Based Research in Health Care.
 3 Units.

-The role of the master's prepared nurse in knowledge generation, dissemination and application within collaborative interprofessional teams is emphasized.
-Students gain knowledge and skills to critically appraise an analyze research findings to apply best evidence to improve practice and appropriately apply evidence to different population-based settings.
-This course prepares the student to identify a topic for their clinical improvement project.
+The role of the master's prepared nurse in knowledge generation, dissemination, and application within collaborative inter-professional teams is emphasized.
+Students gain knowledge and skills to critically appraise and analyze research findings to apply the best evidence to improve practice.
+This course prepares students to find and use evidence to support individual clinical practice and appropriately apply evidence to different population-based settings.
+This course prepares the student for identifying a topic for their clinical improvement project.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

-This course introduces the leadership roles and management functions of professional registered nurses with the structure of the organization.
-The management process of planning, organizing, staffing, directing and controlling provides the structure for the course.
+This course introduces the leadership roles and management functions of professional registered nurses within the structure of the organization.
+The management process of planning, organizing, staffing, directing, and controlling provides the structure for the course.
 Emphasis is given to organizational theory, management theory, and behavioral theory.
 Accountability for quality assurance in the provision of nursing care, multidisciplinary communication, and collaborative relationships are emphasized.
 Various modes of inquiry, including the nursing process, problem-solving models, and decision-making tools are utilized for analyzing complex leadership and management problems common to nurse leaders and managers.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 226.
 Quality and Safety and Health Care Improvement.
 3 Units.